Cahu/pomp/doc/dev-notes.md

 %
 %

-# What this module actualy does
+# What this actualy does

 This software does two things.
 First, it installs a module that spawns threads and provides some utility functions for parallel tasks managements.
 Second it